- Clinical Professor, Global Health

 Select from the following:

-Dr Mamo is an experienced veterinary surgeon with major interest in zoonotic diseases and “One Health” approach and facilitates the adaption of “One Health” to integrate human health, animal health, and ecosystem surveillance with a focus on antimicrobial resistance and investigation of the zoonotic origin of emerging epidemics.
+Dr Mamo is an experienced veterinary surgeon (DVM), animal health/medicine with major interest in emerging/re-emerging infections, zoonosis, and “One Health” to integrate human health, animal health and ecosystem.

 - PhD (Swedish University)